Ian McLagan: Bump Band

 McLagan also released several solo albums.
 An in-demand player, he filled the role of bandleader with his own Bump Band from 1977 onwards.
 Towards the end of his life, he relocated to Austin, Texas and did gig nights at local clubs and bars.
 Ian McLagan & the Bump Band played at the 2006 Austin City Limits Music Festival, and opened for the Rolling Stones in Austin, Texas, in 2006.

 Personal life

-McLagan was married from 1968 to 1972 to Sandy Sarjeant, a dancer on the television show Ready Steady Go!, with whom he had a son, Lee.
+McLagan was married from 1968 to 1972 to Sandy Sarjeant, a dancer on the television show Ready Steady Go!, with whom he had a son.

 McLagan then began a relationship with Kim Kerrigan, the estranged wife of Keith Moon, drummer of the Who.
-She divorced Moon and she and her daughter Amanda (from her marriage to Moon) moved in with McLagan.
+She divorced Moon and she and her daughter from her marriage to Moon moved in with McLagan.
 McLagan and Kerrigan were married in 1978, one month after Moon died at the age of 32.
-Kim McLagan died in a traffic accident near the couple's home in Austin, Texas on 2 August 2006, aged 57.
+Kim McLagan died in a traffic accident near the couple's home in Austin, Texas, US on 2 August 2006, aged 57.

 McLagan published an autobiography, All the Rage: A Riotous Romp Through Rock & Roll History, in 2000.
 A revised version, with new material, was published in 2013.